lmclaramunt/AES-Crypto/README.md

 * `[-aes aesPath]`: It specifies the path of the key used for AES.
 * `[-mac macPath]`: It specifies the path of the key used for MAC.
 * `[-b/bits length]`: It specifies the length for new AES and MAC key.
 Both keys are always the same length.
 Valid lengths ares: 128, 192, and 256.
-* `-h/help`: Displays assistant with execution parameters.
+* `-h/help`: Displays assistance with execution parameters.

 ## Execution
 `AES` will execute in different ways according to the parameters given.
 In general, there are three possible ways to execute it and all of them require a specified